 Oil for frying

-For the outer shell, make a stiff dough by adding all the ingredients together and kneading the dough with some water.
+For the outer shell, make a stiff dough by adding all the ingredients together and kneading the dough with very little water.
 Keep it aside for half an hour covered.

 To make the kachoris: Take a big ball of the dough.
 Make a pocket and fill in a generous teaspoon of the filling in it just like you’d do for a paratha.
 Close it.
 Now roll out the dough carefully to form a small kachori.
 This is like a filled poori.
-Roll out a lot of kachoris in this manner.
-Make sure the kachori does not break or the filling will spill out while frying.
+Roll out a lot of bedmi pooris in this manner.
+Make sure the bedmi poori does not break or the filling will spill out while frying.

 So, go ahead.
 Don’t wait for Diwali to try out this recipe.